captn3m0/codechef/_problems/school/DWNLD.md

 3
 110
 </pre>

-### Explanation
+<h3>Explanation</h3>

-**Example case 1.** For the first two minutes, internet data of usage of Chef is free.
-He has to pay for last 2 minutes only, for which he will be charged at 3 dollars per minute, i.e. total 6 dollars.
+<p><b>Example case 1.</b> For the first two minutes, internet data of usage of Chef is free.
+He has to pay for last 2 minutes only, for which he will be charged at 3 dollars per minute, i.e. total 6 dollars.</p>

-**Example case 2.** For the first two minutes, internet data of usage of Chef is free.
+<p><b>Example case 2.</b> For the first two minutes, internet data of usage of Chef is free.
 He has to pay for last 1 minute only, for which he is being charged at 3 dollars per minute.
-So, in total he has to pay 3 dollars.
+So, in total he has to pay 3 dollars.</p>

-**Example case 3.** This time, Chef is not provided any free data usage.
-He has to pay for entire data usage, which comes out to be 1 \* 2 + 2 \* 4 + 10 \* 10 = 110 dollars.
+<p><b>Example case 3.</b> This time, Chef is not provided any free data usage.
+He has to pay
+for entire data usage, which comes out to be 1 * 2 + 2 * 4 + 10 * 10 = 110 dollars.</p>